Oklahoma Bill to Stop Employment Discrimination Against Marijuana Consumers

 Other legal cannabis states like New York and Maine are some of the only legal states that have passed legislation to protect marijuana consumers from discrimination in the job force.
 Both states unfortunately don’t protect all marijuana consumers from job discrimination, especially in safety or security job sectors.

 Sadly, the two biggest legal cannabis markets in the US, California and Colorado, do not have any current legislation protecting marijuana consumers from being penalized or fired at their place of work for testing positive for high levels of THC.

 Currently in Colorado and California, marijuana use is only legal for at home or private use.
 A few bills like Colorado’s House Bill 1230 have been optioned for businesses to apply to become marijuana consumption areas, giving cannabis consumers the ability to smoke in a public setting.
 Although because of the loose legal definition on what is considered “open and public” marijuana use in both states cannabis laws and regulations, smoking cannabis in a public setting is still difficult in both fully legal states.

 Oklahoma’s “Utility Bill” will be an effect on August, 31st.
 Nevada’s Assembly Bill 140 has been in effect since July this year.
 Nevada’s Assembly Bill’s 132 won’t be effective until January 2020.

 Most of the newest Assembly Bills and cannabis friendly legislation in Oklahoma, New York, and Nevada were written and passed just in the last few months of this year.
-With these new cannabis friendly laws and regulations, cannabis lovers can look forward to a lot of change in the work force and even the public’s perception of marijuana and CBD from legal and non-legal states.
+With these new cannabis friendly laws and regulations, cannabis lovers can look forward to a lot of change in the workforce that could make getting a job with a medical card even easier.